UKCloud/openshift-deployment-ansible/services-tenancy/README.md

 Create self-signed certs

-Must be ran on host which has keytool installed (eg bastion)
+Must be ran on a host which has keytool installed (eg bastion)

 Note: the CN for the HTTPS cert is always "sso" - but it will never validate anyway